Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

-> # [In process] Google Data Analytics Professional Certificate: Capstone
+> # Google Data Analytics Professional Certificate: Capstone

 **Case Study 1: How Does a Bike-Share Navigate Speedy Success?**